-In compliance with Section 508 of the Rehabilitation Act of 1973 and the Illinois Information Technology Accessibility Act (IITAA), Information and Communications Technology (ICT) products and services that the University buys, creates, uses, and maintains must either conform to the ICT Accessibility Policy, standards set forth by the current published version of W3C Web Content Accessibility Guidelines (WCAG), or have an approved exception that provides an equal effective alternative access plan.
+In compliance with Section 508 of the Rehabilitation Act of 1973 and the Illinois Information Technology Accessibility Act (IITAA), Information and Communications Technology (ICT) products and services that the University buys, creates, uses, and maintains must either conform to the ICT Accessibility Policy, standards set forth by the current published version of W3C Web Content Accessibility Guidelines (WCAG), or have an approved exception that provides an equally effective alternative access plan.
 This form is used to document the Alternative Access Plan (AAP), and it must be included as part of an accessibility exception request.

 When units procure ICT that does not meet the requirements and standards set by WCAG, an AAP must be developed to document how an alternative method of access to the information, service, or experience will be provided.
 The alternative access provided must be appropriate for the needs of those with disabilities who might use the ICT and must allow for equivalent efficiency and inclusiveness.